-Join the Supermarket Equal Pay Claim
+Join the Supermarket and High Street Equal Pay Claims

 All we are asking for is fair treatment.
 Nothing more, nothing less.

 …Equal pay is something we are entitled to and we should be fighting and striving towards achieving it for all